acdlite/jquery.sidenotes/index.md

 Use to enable numberless, or reference-less, sidenotes.
 Footnote IDs that match this regular expression will be displayed without a number.[^refless-sn] The reference mark in the document will be hidden, and the notes that follow will be renumbered accordingly.
 When the sidenotes are hidden, the original references are restored.

-[^refless-sn]: `removeRefMarkRegex` is `/-sn$/`, and the footnote ID corresponding to this note is `fn:refless-sn`.
+[^refless-sn]: This page's `removeRefMarkRegex` is `/-sn$/`, and the footnote ID corresponding to this note is `fn:refless-sn`.
 Therefore, the sidenote is rendered without a reference.

 The default regular expression will not match any footnote.